chaoss/website/archive/About/Media/coverage.md

 ### 2019

-* Santamarina, A. J. (2019, October 28). **What can InnerSource learn from the CHAOSS Project?** Retrieved October 30, 2019, from: https://blog.bitergia.com/2019/10/28/what-can-innersource-learn-from-chaoss-community/
+* Santamaria, A. J. (2019, October 28). **What can InnerSource learn from the CHAOSS Project?** Retrieved October 30, 2019, from: https://blog.bitergia.com/2019/10/28/what-can-innersource-learn-from-chaoss-community/

 * Lawrence, J. (2019, October 17). **Measuring the business value of open source communities.** Retrieved October 25, 2019, from: https://opensource.com/article/19/10/measuring-business-value-open-source

 * Kerner, S. (2019, September 3). **CHAOSS project bringing order to open-source metrics.** LWN.Net.
 Retrieved from https://lwn.net/Articles/798066/

-* Santamarina, A. J. (2019, August 29). **Georg, a new Bitergian joins the nest!** Retrieved September 6, 2019, from: https://blog.bitergia.com/2019/08/29/georg-a-new-bitergian-joins-the-nest/
+* Santamaria, A. J. (2019, August 29). **Georg, a new Bitergian joins the nest!** Retrieved September 6, 2019, from: https://blog.bitergia.com/2019/08/29/georg-a-new-bitergian-joins-the-nest/

 * Lawrence, J. (2019, August 11). **How to measure the health of an open source community.** Retrieved August 12, 2019, from: https://opensource.com/article/19/8/measure-project